-- Prior to submitting an application for Alternative Compliance, applicants are required to attend a meeting scheduled by Charlotte Planning, Design, & Development staff. - 42.
-The applicant shall submit an application to the Planning Director for alternative compliance.
+- Prior to submitting an application for Alternative Compliance, applicants are required to attend a meeting scheduled by Charlotte Planning, Design & Development staff. - 42.
+The applicant shall submit an application to the Planning Director ACRC Staff Liaison for alternative compliance.
 Planning Department Staff will review the application and provide a recommendation.
-The Planning Director will forward the application, with Staff recommendation, to the Alternative Compliance Review Committee (ACRC). - 23.
+The Planning Director will forward the application, with Staff recommendation, Staff's recommendation will be provided to the Alternative Compliance Review Committee (ACRC) prior to the ACRC meeting. - 23.
 The ACRC will review the application in a public meeting, hear public comments, and recommend approval, approval with modifications, or denial. - 34.
-The ACRC will forward their recommendation to the Planning Director.
+The ACRC Staff will forward their recommendation and the recommendation of the ACRC to the Planning Director.
 The Planning Director may approve, approve with modifications, or deny the application, in consideration of the ACRC recommendation.

-- 4. If alternative compliance is denied by the Planning Director, nothing precludes the applicant from pursuing alternative options of relief. - E. Organization of the Alternative Compliance Review Committee.
+- If alternative compliance is denied by the Planning Director, nothing precludes the applicant from pursuing alternative options ef relief through filing an appeal with the Zoning Board of Adjustment, rezoning to the TOD-EX, or submitting a new request for alternative compliance. - E. Organization of the Alternative Compliance Review Committee.
 Members and officers of the Alternative Compliance Review Committee are appointed and removed in accordance with the resolutions adopted by the Charlotte City Council.